zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Column/Partition operation.md

 ALTER TABLE table_name ADD COLUMNS (col_name1 type1, col_name2 type2...)
 ```

-**Note:** You cannot specify order for the new column.
-By default, the new column is located in the last column.
+**Note:** You cannot specify order for a new column.
+By default, a new column is placed in the last column.

 ## Modify column name {#section_k3x_qbb_wdb .section}